 #3 - Get the Support You Need

-Seeing how Alzheimer's disease affects your loved one can make you to feel depressed, says Dr. Rao.
-That's normal, and also the reason it's essential you get the support you need as a caregiver.
+Seeing how Alzheimer's disease affects your loved one can make you to feel depressed, said Dr. Rao.
+That's normal, and the reason it's essential you get the support you need as a caregiver.

 #4 - Plan for the Later Stages of Alzheimer's Disease